Applied Digital Reports $126.6M Q2 Revenue, Beats Expectations

 About APLD

-Applied Digital Corporation is a designer, builder, and operator engineered data centers and colocation services for Artificial Intelligence (AI), cloud, networking, and blockchain workloads.
-The Company operates through two operating segments: the Data Center Hosting Business and the HPC Hosting Business.
+Applied Digital Corporation is a designer, builder, and operator of sustainably engineered data centers and colocation services for artificial intelligence, cloud, networking, and blockchain workloads.
+The Company’s segments include data center hosting (Data Center Hosting Business) and high-performance compute hosting (HPC Hosting Business).
 The Data Center Hosting Business operates data centers to provide energized space to crypto mining customers.
-Its custom-designed data centers allow customers to rent space based on their power requirements also it serves one crypto mining customer.
+Customer-owned hardware is installed in its facilities, and the Company provides operational and maintenance services for a fixed fee.
+Its facilities include a 106 megawatt (MW) facility in Jamestown and a 180 MW facility in Ellendale, North Dakota.
 The HPC Hosting Business designs, builds, and operates data centers which are designed to support high-compute applications using advanced technologies and infrastructures to provide services to customers.
-The Company builds over two HPC focused data center facilities to provide 100 megawatts (MW) and 150 MW.
-Its subsidiaries include APLD Rattlesnake Den I LLC, Applied Talent Resources LLC, Sai Computing LLC, and others.
+Its HPC data center is located at its Polaris Forge 1 campus with 100 MW capacity.

 About the author